Happy Thursday and Happy June! It’s amazing how quickly the week goes when Monday is part of the weekend!

 So, I’m on the hunt for semi-affordable (but willing to pay a bit more for the perfect ones) white or light couches.
 They need to be down-filled (or down alternative), comfortable, and easy to clean.
 I prefer a sloped-arm, but not rolled-arm and I’d love to have one seat cushion (two max).
 It needs to be available in a longer length so that Kurtis can fully lay down on it (his request not mine).
 At 6’2″ he needs a sofa that is at least 80-85″ wide (on the cushion) to be able to stretch out comfortably.
 And the back can’t be too low (like a Chesterfield) because Kurtis hates sitting on that style.
 I’m open to slipcovers, but it cannot look shabby chic at all.
 I want it casual but also polished.
 Is that all too much to ask for?

-Here are a few I’m looking at.
+Here are a few white and neutral sofas I’m looking at.
 Keep in mind most of these are just the stock photos so they may or may not be the color/fabric we would ultimately choose.

 This slope-arm slipcovered sofa is the perfect shape, comes in several lengths and tons of fabric options.
 I do wish there was only one cushion on the bottom but I love that there is back support (where the cats could sit).
 I’m thinking the slipcover may make it easier to wash/clean as well?